roboticsuantof/warehouse-simulation/README.md

 ![Demo](final_world/thumbnails/gif1.gif)

-## Prerequisites
+## Installation

-This repository has been tested in :
-* Ubuntu 22.04 LTS (Jammy Jellyfish)
+This package has been designed and tested in an x86_64 machine under Ubuntu 22.04 (Jammy Jellyfish) operating system and ROS2 Humble distribution.

-* Gazebo Fortress
+### Dependencies

 1.  **Docker:** Essential for building and running the container image.
     *   For installation instructions, see the [official Docker documentation](httpss://docs.docker.com/engine/install/).